 Enjoy one of the most popular hikes in the world in shorter time frame, leading to the mysterious ancient Inca citadel Machu Picchu.
-This trek works great for those short on time but still want the joy of doing the Classic Inca Trail.
+This trek works great for those short on time and or are physically fit and want the challenge of doing the Classic Inca Trail in 3 days.

 The trail route lies within the 32,592 hectares of Machu Picchu Historical Sanctuary, which was created by the government in 1981 to protect the natural beauty and the archaeological sites of this extraordinary area.

 This spectacular trail twists and turns, ascends through high mountain ranges descends down steep enscarpments passing intimately through shrewdly placed misty cloud forest.
 The wildest landscapes and distallation of the oldest traditions and finest building on the planet, a number of diverse ecological zones filled with an enormous variety of plants and bird life.
 The ancient and remote foot path passes you through archaeological sites which lead you to the ethnic and cultural exchanges of Machu Picchu itself.

 ***Urgent notice the 3day Inca Trail is no longer available in 2018.
 The Peruvian goverment no longer will sell 3 day permits!!

 We pick you up at 4:30 am at your hotel and we take you in our private bus to Ollantaytambo for breakfast.
 Afterwards we drive to Piskacucho (82kms/51mls) where our trek begins.
 After crossing the Urubamba River we follow the left bank before ascending to the Inca ruins of Llactapata (2,565m/7,505f).
 From the ruins we continue our hike as far as the Village of Wayllabamba (2,743m/8,997f), where we eat lunch.
 From there the trail climbs steadily through high Andean woodland to a plain called Llulluchapampa just before the Inca Trail’s first pass, where we will set up camp.